sungju/pycrashext/README.md

     ORIG_RAX: 000000000000000a  CS: 0023  SS: 002b
 ```

 From the above, 'RIP' is invalid.
 Let's check what was in there.
+If shows that the address was belong to the module ensilo.

 ```
 crash> emodinfo -m ffffffffc07fdfb0